How to Make a Pattern in Photoshop

 Steps to Create a Repeating Pattern with the Noun Project Add-On

-The Noun Project Adobe Add-On is your new best friend for bringing Noun Project’s vast library of over 3 million icons right into your workflow.
+The Noun Project Adobe Add-On is your new best friend for bringing Noun Project’s vast library of millions of icons right into your workflow.
 Just like our Mac App, this extension allows you to search within our boundless database and instantly drag and drop icons right onto your artboard.
 Download the Add-On and launch it within Photoshop the next time you open the application.

 Step 1: Create A New Document